 It is much more typical for kids not to learn to read until 7-8 years old.
 In many countries outside the United States, kids don’t even begin formal schooling until seven!
 Pushing your child to read too early could cause them to dislike reading.
 We want our kids to love to read, not hate it!
 I’ve personally found that if a child resists learning to read, and you can wait, it is better than forcing it too early.

 If you are homeschooling, you have the privilege of waiting until your child is ready.
 If your child is in the traditional school system, you may not have that advantage.
 If that is the case and you feel your child is being pushed to read before he or she is ready, talk with your child’s teacher to see what accommodations could be made.
 Sometimes children do need intervention or evaluation for dyslexia or other learning challenges, but many times a child just needs more time to develop and be ready to learn.
+You don’t have to say yes to interventions that you feel are unnecessary.
+You can advocate for less pressure, more play-based learning, and do less pushing at home.

 No matter your situation, there are so many things you can be doing to begin teaching your child to read or what you can do at home to support what your child’s teacher is doing in school.